PAAT (protein): Gene

-PAAT is located on chromosome 10 at the cytogenetic locus 10q26.13.
-The gene spans 2,913 base pairs and comprises six exons and five introns, encoding a 445-amino acid protein with no known isoforms or splice variants.
+PAAT maps to chromosome 10 at cytogenetic locus 10q26.13.
+The gene spans 2,913 base pairs, comprises six exons and five introns, and encodes a 445-amino acid protein.
+No isoforms or splice variants have been identified.
 The mature mRNA is 1,497 nucleotides after splicing.

 Transcription Factors

-The PAAT gene contains binding sites for transcription factors (TFs) linked to neural, immune, and reproductive functions, consistent with its expression in the brain, thymus, and testis.
-Key TFs include NRF1, NR2C2, ELK4 & ETV4, TFAP2A, and IRF3.
+The PAAT promoter contains binding sites for transcription factors associated with neural, immune, and reproductive contexts, consistent with the gene's expression profile.
+Key factors include NRF1, NR2C2, ELK4, ETV4, TFAP2A, and IRF3.

 Protein

-The protein exists as a novel ATPase, meaning it interacts with ATP catalysis and transport.
-It has no known isoforms.
-It contains two domains, with one being the primary functional PAAT-like site, and the other being a domain associated with other ABC Transporters, known as the "ABC Transport 1" domain.
+PAAT functions as a novel ATPase, catalyzing ATP hydrolysis to regulate iron homeostasis.
+It contains two domains: a primary PAAT-like functional domain, and a secondary domain shared with other ABC transporters (designated "ABC Transport 1").
+The ABC Transport 1 domain is predominantly beta sheet in secondary structure, while the C-terminus is largely alpha-helical.
+The protein has a theoretical isoelectric point of 6.0 and a predicted molecular weight of 49.2 kDa.
+No isoforms, disulfide bonds, or oligomerization have been identified.